Section 179 Deduction

 false

-You cannot claim this credit if you have claimed state tax credits for your equipment.
-Businesses in some areas, including the Liberty Zone and Empowerment Zones, can deduct an additional $35,000.
+- State tax credits: You cannot claim this deduction if you have claimed state tax credits for your equipment.

-Most tangible goods qualify for the Section 179 Deduction, including (but not limited to):
+Most tangible goods qualify for the Section 179 Deduction, including:

 Internal Revenue Service